 1. Introduction

 1.1.
-The purpose of WEND-100 is to ensure a world-wide consistent level of high-quality, updated official nautical and hydrographic S-100 based products (S-1XX products) is available through integrated dissemination services that support current and future hydrographic carriage requirements of Safety of Life at Sea (SOLAS) Chapter V (SOLAS/V) and other requirements of the International Maritime Organization (IMO), in particular the Performance Standards for Electronic Chart Display and Information Systems (ECDIS).
+The purpose of WEND-100 is to ensure that a world-wide consistent level of high-quality, updated official nautical and hydrographic S-100 based products (S-1XX products) is available through integrated dissemination services that support current and future hydrographic carriage requirements of Safety of Life at Sea (SOLAS) Chapter V (SOLAS/V) and other requirements of the International Maritime Organization (IMO), in particular the Performance Standards for Electronic Chart Display and Information Systems (ECDIS).
 In addition, the same integrated services should be available for mariners not subject to carriage requirement and the provisions of ECDIS, and to all other users supporting maritime activities.

 1.2.
 SOLAS/V regulation 9 requires contracting Governments to “arrange for the collection and compilation of hydrographic data and the publication, dissemination and keeping up to date of all nautical information for safe navigation”.
 For this purpose, and taking into account the implementation of maritime services in the context of e-navigation, the International Hydrographic Organization (IHO) and partners have developed S-100 standards and specifications for digital nautical and hydrographic S-1XX products that can functionally replace their analog and digital predecessors.
 The dissemination services encompass reliable, integrated and secure delivery of these S-1XX products (including their updates) to the end-user as part of “publication, dissemination and keeping up to date of all nautical information”.